Events & Announcements

 Greetings from the Zoom-o-sphere, Friends!

-Like most of my fellow writers and professors, I am still conducting a full literary and academic life--but instead of bookstores and classrooms, these adventures are now taking place online.
-Here's an update on what is happening:
+Like most of my fellow writers and professors, I am still conducting a full literary and academic life--but instead of bookstores and classrooms, these adventures are most often taking place online.
+Here's an update on what's happening:

 My new poetry collection SKIRTED is out now from The Word Works Press!